rishichop/Billboard-to-Spotify/README.md

 This program takes top 100 songs of any date from https://www.billboard.com/ and automatically creates a spotify playlist in your account.

+Python modules:

+spotipy : Used for connectivity with spotify account. requests & beautifulsoup : Used for web scrapping.

 STEPS:

 1> First head over to Developer Dashboard (https://developer.spotify.com/dashboard) of Spotify and create a app.

 2> While creating a app make sure to add "http://example.com" in the Redirect URI field.